MicrosoftDocs/dynamics-365-project-operations/articles/psa/psa-eol-faq.md

 After the end-of-support date, license grandfathering from a Project Service Automation license to a Project Operations license isn't supported.

 ### What's the licensing structure when I upgrade from Project Service Automation to Project Operations?
-Do I have to purchase a new stockkeeping unit (SKU)?
+Do I have to purchase a new stock-keeping unit (SKU)?

 All Project Service Automation customers should already have their license upgraded to a Project Operations license.
 They should have a separate entitlement via a promotion code for Project Service Automation.
 No new purchase is required for these customers.